 Dissociated members lose their rights to participate in management, but retain their financial interest and a right to receive distributions.

 In litigation over an involuntary dissociation, a court may order a sale of the interests of a member to the LLC or to any other party to the litigation.

-Probably the most litigated issue in my practice involves the expulsion of a member of a limited liability company in response to some wrongful conduct or breach of the operating agreement.
+The expulsion of a member is likely the most litigated issue in disputes involving members of a member of a limited liability company.
+The expulsion, or involuntary dissociation, is a remedy for wrongful conduct or breach of the operating agreement.
 We represent majority owners when they are trying to remove a member and we represent the minority member who is fighting removal.
-Not all states permit removal or expulsion – known as involuntary dissociation – for misconduct and some recent decisions indicate that in the states that do, it may be harder than once thought.
+Not all states permit removal or expulsion for misconduct and some recent decisions indicate that in the states that do, it will likely be harder than once thought.